VeriProp/2021/index.md

 VeriProP aims to bring together researchers interested in the tool-supported verification of probabilistic programs, models, and systems.
 This includes probabilistic model checking, program verification in the presence of a source of randomness, or formal guarantees for statistical machine learning algorithms and artificial intelligence systems.

+We solicit presentations of 10 minutes.
 Topics of interest include, but are not limited to:

 - Symbolic approaches to the verification of Markov models
 - Exact inference techniques